 If you can, it’s often best to choose a ‘one-trip’ container.

 These are practically new in that they’ve been used to ship cargo once.
-Unlike most that’s been used to ship cargo to and from one continent to another, for a good number of years.
+Unlike most that have been used to ship cargo to and from one continent to another, for a good number of years.